insure logo

 However, these are just basic guidelines.
 Insurance companies may offer more or less coverage.

 The amount of time you are allowed to use this coverage varies from insurer to insurer and is generally referred to as the “period of restoration.”
-Walker says insurance policies typically will cover 12 months of additional living expenses coverage.
-She adds that some insurers offer up to 24 months of coverage, or allow you to purchase extra coverage that will protect you for that time.
+Carole Walker, executive director of the Rocky Mountain Insurance Information Association, says insurance policies typically will cover 12 months of additional living expenses coverage.
+She adds that some insurers offer up to 24 months of coverage or allow you to purchase extra coverage that will protect you for that time.

 Frequently asked questions